memN0ps/redlotus-rs/README.md

 * https://github.com/memN0ps/rootkit-rs
 * https://github.com/memN0ps/hypervisor-rs

 ## Features

-TODO
+* Manually Map a Windows kernel driver and/or blue-pill (type-2) hypervisor driver (TODO)

 ## Description

-A kernel driver can be loaded during boot using a bootkit.
-A bootkit can run code before the operating system and potentially inject malicious code into the kernel or load a malicious kernel driver by infecting the boot process and taking over the system's firmware or bootloader.
+A bootkit can run code before the operating system and potentially inject malicious code into the kernel or load a malicious kernel driver by infecting the boot process and taking over the system's firmware or bootloader, effectively disabling or bypassing security protections.

 The image below shows how Legacy and UEFI boot works.